stanulilic/stanleyulili.com-old/_posts/2020-03-26-node-modules-learn-how-to-import-and-use-functions-from-another-file.md

 **importing Local modules**

-To recap, to import a local module, you have to `require('./filename.js')` or `require('./path/filename.js')`.
+To recap, to import a local module, you have to `require('./filename')` or `require('./filename.js')` or `require('./path/filename.js')`.

 ```
 const moduleName = require('./filename.js');
 ```

-You don't have to add the ".js" extension, Node.js can still load your local module without it.
+You don't have to add the ".js" extension, Node.js can still load your local module without it as we have learned.

 ```
 const moduleName = require('./filename');